TheLegacyNetwork/experiments-fvm/README.md

 This is the testing ground for LEGACY's FVM work in progress.

-To see an overview of all of LEGACY's repositories, stack and architecture, or other supporting documentation, see:
+For the LEGACY Network code of conduct, see:

 - [Code of Conduct](https://github.com/TheLegacyNetwork/.github/blob/main/CODE_OF_CONDUCT.md)